rivaldivlns/customer_churn_prediction/README.md

 ## Contact

-If you have any questions or issues, please contact me at rivaldivalensia5@gmailcom.
+If you have any questions or issues, please contact me at [rivaldivalensia5@gmailcom]

-# Thank you